stephanzlatarev/vscode-starcraft/docs/game-control.md

 * Change the speed from `FAST SPEED`, to `CLOCK TIME`, to `X2 SLOWER`, to `X4 SLOWER`, to `X16 SLOWER`, and back to `FAST SPEED`
 * Pause and resume.
 You can use the buttons under `GAME CONTROLS` or `Spacebar` key when the focus is on the camera view
 * While paused, move one frame back or forth.
-This is limited to 10 seconds before the time the game was paused.
+This is limited to 10 seconds before the time the game was paused
+* Use `👁 TOGGLE FOG` to enable and disable fog of war.
+When your bot is playing, you change the fog for your bot

 # Replay controls